daveprowse/linux-security/labs/lab-05/lab-05.md

 - To require special (or other) characters: `ocredit=1`

-- To require that a certain amount of password criteria be included: `minclass=2`
+- To require that a certain amount of password criteria be included, use the `minclass` option, for example: `minclass=3`

 - To specifically require a particular amount of characters, use the minus sign.
 For example, `ocredit=-1`.
 Note the *-1* instead of a 1.